You became who you needed to be. It's no longer sustainable.

 Friction points in high-pressure lives

-“I’M DOING WELL, BUT IT NEVER REALLY FEELS LIKE ENOUGH.”
+“I’M DOING WELL, BUT IT NEVER FEELS LIKE ENOUGH.”

 “MY RELATIONSHIPS FEEL STRAINED, EVEN WHEN I CARE DEEPLY.”

-You want closeness, but something feels effortful or out of balance.
-Conversations feel charged and harder than they should be, even when nothing is obviously wrong.
+You want closeness, but something in relationships feels effortful or slightly out of reach.

 How this work is different